Mind over money

 - Inertia.
-As humans, we cling to the status quo because trying something different can feel like a painful loss or a frightening uncertainty.
+Often we cling to the status quo because trying something different can feel like a painful loss or a frightening uncertainty.
 Example: passing up free money in employer 401(k) matches because we don’t want to see the reduction in our paychecks.

 - Overconfidence.
 People who feel more financially secure than they actually are may spend too much or not save enough.
-Or, they may be overactive traders who believe they can time their investment decisions to “beat the market” and end up doing just the opposite.
+Or, they may be overactive traders who believe they can time their investment decisions to “beat the market,” but end up doing just the opposite.

 - Underconfidence.
 Only one in 10 retirees feels comfortable spending their retirement savings, often because they lack confidence that their money will last.
 We call this “lifestyle risk,” the risk of not enjoying the quality of life you want, can afford and worked hard to achieve.

 - Herd mentality.
 Ever wonder why some people buy stocks when others are feeling euphoric or buy stuff to keep up with the Joneses?
 We tend to do what everyone else is doing, even when their circumstances are completely different.